dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 > **Note:** In Backbone, this is done with [Backbone models](http://backbonejs.org/#Model) with [`get()`](http://backbonejs.org/#Model-get) and [`set()`](http://backbonejs.org/#Model-set) methods.

 This method is straightforward and enforces that the application author be very deliberate regarding their data bindings.
-However, on the flipside of the same coin, it can occasionally lead to confusion _because_ `Ember.Object`s are only used when data binding.
-This mixed data update approach can result in the developer scratching their head when things aren't updating because of a forgotten setter or getter.
+However, on the flipside of the same coin, it can occasionally lead to confusion because `Ember.Object`s are _only_ used when data binding to templates.
+If there is no UI data binding, updates do not use `Ember.Object`s.
+This mixed approach can result in the developer scratching their head when things aren't updating because of a forgotten setter or getter.

 ### Virtual DOM

 **Virtual DOM** is used by [React](https://facebook.github.io/react/) (and [Inferno.js](https://infernojs.org)) to implement change detection.
 React doesn't specifically detect each change.
 Instead, [the _virtual_ DOM](https://medium.com/@rajikaimal/react-js-internals-virtual-dom-d054347b7f00) is used to _diff_ the previous state of the UI and the new state when a change occurs.
-React is notified of such changes by the use of [`setState()`](https://facebook.github.io/react/docs/react-component.html#setstate), which triggers the [`render()`](https://facebook.github.io/react/docs/react-component.html#render) method to perform the diff.
+React is notified of such changes by the use of the [`setState()`](https://facebook.github.io/react/docs/react-component.html#setstate) method, which triggers the [`render()`](https://facebook.github.io/react/docs/react-component.html#render) method to perform a diff.

 Virtual DOM (occasionally known as V-DOM) is a JavaScript data model that _represents_ the real DOM tree.
 When a virtual DOM is generated, nothing is rendered to the browser.
-The [old model is compared to the new model](https://facebook.github.io/react/docs/reconciliation.html) and once React determines which parts of the virtual DOM have changed, only those parts are patched in the real DOM.
+The [old model is compared to the new model](https://facebook.github.io/react/docs/reconciliation.html) and once React determines which parts of the virtual DOM have changed, only those parts are patched in the _real_ DOM.

 ### Change Detection Takeaways